 The Cloak Room

 The jukebox is standard fare with Michael Jackson, Hank Williams and the Eagles.
 The pour is strong.
-Outside of beer that is kept on ice in coolers you will be hard pressed to find a colder bottle.
+Outside of beer that is kept in coolers, you will be hard pressed to find a colder bottle.
 That's because the freezer is kept at just below freezing.

 Do not play Johnny Cash even though its on the jukebox.
 Why?
-Because Ms. Bev will tell you that "Everybody who comes and plays that damn song doesn't even know what it means to Walk the Line."
+Because Ms. Bev will tell you "Everybody who comes and plays that damn song doesn't know what it means to Walk the Line."
 Yes she's being for real.
 There's also something kind of sinister about this place, but I have no idea what it is...either you'll get it or you won't.
 Just let the ease of the Cloak Room fall over you.
 You won't regret it.